rollup/rollup-plugin-commonjs/README.md

 };
 ```

-### Usage in monorepo
+### Usage with Symlinks

-In case you are using a monorepo, you may want to use a regular expression for `include` as the string 'node_modules' will not match if your `node_modules` is not in your current working directory (i.e. '../node_modules').
+Symlinks are common in monorepos and are also created by the command `npm link`.
+Rollup with rollup-plugin-node-resolve resolves modules to their real paths by default.
+So include and exclude paths should handle real paths not symlinked paths (e.g. `../common/node_modules/**` instead of `node_modules/**`).
+You may also use a regular expression for `include` that works regardless of base path.
 Try this:

 ```
 commonjs({
   include: /node_modules/
 })
 ```

+Whether symlinked module paths are realpathed or preserved depends on Rollup's preserveSymlinks setting.
+It is false by default, matching Node's default behavior.
+Setting preserveSymlinks to true in your Rollup config will cause import and export to match based on symlinked paths.

 ### Custom named exports